 Bowling is one of my family's favorite ways to play together.
 There are a host of bowling alleys in NYC, both old-school and newfangled, including Bowlmor Chelsea Piers, featuring an aerial ropes course and laser tag.

 Cooking shouldn't just be a chore for mom and dad.
-A few creative culinary spots turn it into hands-on fun.
+A few creative culinary spots turn cooking classes into hands-on fun for kids and adults.
 Consider taking a parent-and-me workshop at Chelsea's Taste Buds Kitchen.
-Older kids will like the professional-quality classes at the Institute of Culinary Education, while dessert lovers of all ages will go ga-ga over these DIY chocolate-making spots.
+Older kids will like the professional-quality classes at the Institute of Culinary Education, while dessert lovers of all ages will love these DIY chocolate-making spots.

 Maker spaces are the city's hot new hangout spot.
 We recently rounded up some of our favorite spots for creative drop-in maker fun, but there are even more options if you want to register for a long-term class.
 Kids and adults will appreciate the all-ages classes offered at Skill Mill NYC on the Upper West Side.
 There you can take intro workshops in sewing, laser cutting and 3D printing, then come back another time to use its equipment to make your visions come to life.
 Maker's Guild in Industry City also offers a variety of experiences from master craftsmen and artisans.
 Along with retail spaces to peruse, the makers often offer classes (virtual and in-person) that families can take together.